whiskey-2/Sole-Survivor/README.md

 ![Test of induced-flaw hexagon deformation strength](Assets/sole_sample_bend.jpg)

+*A small sample including a "flawed" hexagon pattern, increasing the load capacity of the material and design*

 ## The Final Result

 The Sole-Survivor is an attachable shoe sole that conforms to the ground below it, ensuring that the user experiences a 'flat' surface at all times.
 It achieves this by compressing and adapting to the shape of objects beneath it while maintaining a level surface on top.